This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a rhytidectomy done?

 - A large incision will be made near your hairline on the side of your forehead.
 It will extend downward around the front of your ear and circle behind your earlobe.
 Another incision may be made below your chin.
-Your caregiver will gently lift your skin and remove extra fat and skin in your cheeks and chin.
+Your healthcare provider will gently lift your skin and remove extra fat and skin in your cheeks and chin.
 He will also tighten the skin between your cheekbones and eyes.

 - A drain may be placed in your wound to remove extra fluids from the surgery area.
 The wounds will be closed with stitches.
-Your caregiver may use glue to help prevent fluid drainage or bleeding in your face.
+Your healthcare provider may use glue to help prevent fluid drainage or bleeding in your face.
 A bandage will be placed around your head to cover your ears and chin.
 It will not cover your eyes, ears, nose, or mouth.

 What are the risks of a rhytidectomy?